Key finding

-Imagine a user's favourite movie changes.
-For example, Interstellar gets dethroned by Batman Begins.
-Both facts, the old favourite and the new, sit in the vector store.
-An agent queries for the current favourite and similarity retrieval returns Interstellar, the outdated one.
-The critic agent flags it and triggers a retry but gets back the same result.
-After another failed retry, the loop then escalates to a human.
+Imagine a company's CEO changes.
+Both names, the old CEO and the new one, are in your vector store.
+An agent queries for the current CEO and similarity retrieval returns the previous one.
+In a loop, a critic agent flags it and triggers a retry, but gets back the same stale fact.
+After two retries the loop escalates and returns nothing.

-That failure is caused by staleness in flat vector RAG.
+That failure happens because of the RAG architecture, and the inherent staleness it comes with.
 RAG works by embedding documents, storing them in a vector store, and retrieving by cosine similarity.
 This works for single-shot retrieval.
-Inside a loop, when two versions of the same fact coexist in memory, it breaks.
+Inside a loop, when two versions of the same fact coexist in memory, it tends to break.
 The retrieval process has no concept of time and returns whatever scores highest on similarity, which is often the outdated fact.

 The loop